amarya98/College-Debt-Analysis-R/README.md

 ## The Verdict

 The original question was: is there a relationship between debt and salary.
 After the analysis it can be said that there is a weak relationship between these two variables.
-The findings from this analysis imply that there is not a strong relationship between debt and salary.

-The r squared of 0.17 or 17% variation in salary is explained by a linear model, so even if there is a large amount of debt it most likely will not correlate strongly to salary:
+The R-squared of 0.17 means that 17% of the variation in salary can be explained by a linear model on debt.
+Said another way, a large amount of debt taken on does NOT correlate with a higher salary after graduation:

 ``
 college_model <- lm(MD_EARN_WNE_P10 ~ GRAD_DEBT_MDN, data = college_reduced)